Rich representations and superrigidity: Dynamics background and compatibility

 This section contains some background on the dynamical side, along with the proof of the first part of \Cref{mainthm12}.
 Let $G$ be either $\PO(1,n)$ or $\PU(1,m)$.
 We first state some basic facts and establish some notation that will be used throughout this paper.
 What is described immediately below recaps facts that are given a detailed treatment in \cite{BFMS, BFMS2}.

 Fixing a maximal compact subgroup $K$ in $G$, the associated locally symmetric space is $X = G/K$.
-Fix a \emph{standard} representative $Y \subset X$ for each type (i.e., $G$-orbit) of totally geodesic subspace of $X$ with dimension at least two.
+Fix a representative $Y \subset X$ for each type (i.e., $G$-orbit) of totally geodesic subspace of $X$ with dimension at least two and call such a representative a \emph{standard} subspace.
 If $W$ is the subgroup of the stabilizer of $Y$ in $G$ generated by unipotent elements, then the full stabilizer of $Y$ is the normalizer $N_G(W)$, which is a compact extension of $W$.

 The Haar measure on $G$ will be denoted $\mu_G$, and (after appropriate scaling) given a lattice $\Gam$ in $G$ this induces a probability measure $\mu_{\Gam \bs G}$ on the quotient $\Gam \bs G$.
 Suppose that the translate $g Y$ of the standard subspace $Y$ has the property that $g L g^{-1} \cap \Gam$ defines a lattice $\Delta$ in $T=gLg^{-1}$ for some $W \subseteq L \subseteq N_G(W)$.
 One obtains an immersion $S_\Delta \looparrowright S_\Gam$ induced by the embedding